Skip to content

 Yes, EcoVadis can offer support through its support platform, where common questions about registration, payment, the questionnaire, the expert analysis and the results can be answered.

 However, EcoVadis will not provide help on optimising the questionnaire completion.
 As EcoVadis’ worldwide certified partner, it is Nexio’s role to assist you in assessment completions, assessment reviews, implementations, and GAP analyses.
-You can reach out to Nexio Projects here if you would like to receive professional assistance on your EcoVadis assessment.
+You can reach out to Nexio Projects here if you would like to receive professional assistance on your EcoVadis assessment

 Should we respond on a group or subsidiary level?